 Carob drops can be tricky to melt compared to chocolate, as the carob is usually drier and lower fat.
 Combining the carob with a fatty add-in, like peanut butter, and gently microwaving them together (with frequent stirring breaks) can help.
 If peanut butter isn’t your thing, you can use a different dog-friendly add-in, like coconut oil.
 How much you can add will vary.

-Texture may vary depending on your carob, but in our experiments over the years, we can go as high as a roughly 50-50 mix with smooth peanut butter and carob drops.
+Texture varies depending on your carob, but in our experiments over the years, we can go as high as a roughly 50-50 mix with smooth peanut butter and carob drops.
 It will solidify into a solid fudgey state that holds its shape well (especially if kept chilled).

 Homemade Carob and Peanut Butter Dog Treat Dip